World War II in Albania: German occupation

-In Kosovo and western Macedonia, when it was a part of the independent state of Albania, the German and Ballist forces had occasional skirmishes with Yugoslav partisans.
-When Maqellarë, midway between Debar and Peshkopi, was recaptured by the Fifth Partisan Brigade, the Germans with the assistance of the Ballist forces of Xhem Hasa launched an attack from Debar, defeating the partisans.
-Fiqri Dine, Xhem Hasa and Hysni Dema as well as three German Majors directed military campaigns against the Albanian and Yugoslav partisans.

 Tirana was liberated by the partisans on 17 November 1944 after a 20-day battle.
 The partisans entirely liberated Albania from German occupation on 29 November 1944.
 The National Liberation Army, which in October 1944 consisted of 70,000 regulars, also took part in the war alongside the antifascist coalition.
 The Albanian partisans also helped in the liberation of Kosovo, and assisted Tito's communist forces in liberating part of Montenegro and southern Bosnia and Herzegovina.
 By that time, the Soviet Army was also entering neighboring Yugoslavia, and the German Army was retreating from Greece into Yugoslavia.

 Communist takeover

 Provisional Communist administration

 The communist partisans had regrouped and gained control of much of southern Albania in January 1944.
-However, they were subject to German attacks driving them out of certain areas until June.
-On May 29 they called the members of the National Liberation Front (as the movement was by then called) in the Congress of Përmet, which chose an Anti-Fascist Council of National Liberation to act as Albania's administration and legislature.
+However, German attacks drove them out of certain areas until June.
+On May 29 the members of the National Liberation Front (as the movement was by then called) held the Congress of Përmet, which chose an Anti-Fascist Council of National Liberation to act as Albania's administration and legislature.
 Hoxha became the chairman of the council's executive committee and the National Liberation Army's supreme commander.
 The communist partisans defeated the last Balli Kombëtar forces in southern Albania by mid-summer 1944 and encountered only scattered resistance from the Balli Kombëtar when they entered central and northern Albania by the end of July.
 The British military mission urged the remnants of the nationalists not to oppose the communists' advance, and the Allies recalled their representatives with them to Italy.
 They did not evacuate nationalist leaders, although many fled.

 Before the end of November, the main German troops had withdrawn from Tirana, and the communists took control by attacking it.
 A provisional government, which the communists had formed at Berat in October, administered Albania with Enver Hoxha as prime minister.